 "A bad feeling?"

 Rokuta nodded.
-"The occurrence of a shoku must mean that something calamitous happened to Taiki's body.
-Unless the damage is grievous, a shoku is not likely to happen."
+“The occurrence of a shoku must mean that something calamitous happened to Taiki’s person.
+Unless the damage is grievous, a shoku is not likely to happen.”

 "You really think so."

 Rokuta nodded again.
-"A meishoku occurred and Taiki disappeared.
-More than that, some accident or disaster took place.
-Reacting to the emergency at that moment, Taiki triggered a meishoku.
-That'd be a better way of putting it.
-Worse case scenario, Taiki isn't even in this world anymore."
+“A meishoku occurred and Taiki disappeared.
+Meaning that some accident or disaster took place, and reacting to the emergency, Taiki triggered a meishoku.
+That’d be a better way of putting it.
+Worse case scenario, Taiki isn’t even in this world anymore.”

-"I can't say decisively, but something catastrophic occurred.
+“Hard to say, but something catastrophic occurred.
 In order to escape, Taiki caused a shoku and fled to the other world.
-That strikes me as the likely explanation.
-If that's all there was to it, then returning wouldn't be a problem.
-Normally, considering that he's been gone now for six years, I'd have to wonder if something else was going on."
+The most likely explanation.
+If that was all there was to it, then returning wouldn’t be a problem.
+Normally, considering that he’s been gone now for six years, I’d have to wonder if something else is going on.”

 Youko nodded and looked at Shouryuu.
 "Given these circumstances, what do you make of this situation?"